Hanford Site: Cleanup activities

-Citing the 2014 Hanford Lifecycle Scope Schedule and Cost report, the 2014 estimated cost of the remaining Hanford cleanup ias $113.6 billion – more than $3 billion per year for six years, with a lower cost projection of approximately $2 billion per year until 2046.
+Citing the 2014 Hanford Lifecycle Scope Schedule and Cost report, the 2014 estimated cost of the remaining Hanford cleanup was $113.6 billion – more than $3 billion per year for six years, with a lower cost projection of approximately $2 billion per year until 2046.

 Originally scheduled to be complete within thirty years, the cleanup was less than half finished by 2008.
 Of the four areas that were formally listed as Superfund sites on October 4, 1989, only one had been removed from the list.
 Intermittent discoveries of undocumented contamination have slowed the pace and raised the cost of cleanup.
 Cleanup activity was still ongoing in 2023, with over 10,000 workers employed on cleanup activities.